NaderNemati/BitOps-Analysis/README.md

 ### Notice!

-The **BitOps_Analysis.ipynb** notebook, which is the Google Colab implementation of the project, is available in the repository to provide easier access and a cloud-based environment for running the Federated Learning pipeline without requiring local setup.
+The **BitOps_Analysis.ipynb** notebook, which is the Google Colab implementation of the project, is available in the repository to provide easier access and a cloud-based environment for running the BitOps analysis pipeline without requiring local setup.

 ## Project Overview